ettanin/Meteobridge-MB-SMART/README.md

 9. now click save .

+step 3 setting the stationcron.php to run every 30 minutes

+1. Goto meteobridge services screen

+2. Goto Select new service

+3. Select from the drop down menu HTTP Request

+4. Select periodically in the next menu

+5. Click Save at the bottom of the screen

+6. Now look for new HTTP request

+7. select 30 minutes

+8. NOW INSERT THE URL  example
+# http(s)://weathersomething/mbdbfiles/stationcron.php

+9. now click save .

 thats it !!! no mysql to setup just these two files will do all the work .

 behind the code ....